Cfomodz/OpenTriviaNight/README.md

 ## Contributions

 Contributions of any kind are more than welcome.
-If you find a bug or need any help, please [open a issue](https://github.com/BrownKnight/OpenTriviaNight/issues/new).
+If you find a bug or need any help, please [open an issue](https://github.com/BrownKnight/OpenTriviaNight/issues/new).

 ## Self Hosting